Thistle Parks on a Google map

 Ayrshire, birthplace of Robert Burns

-From Glasgow you can travel along the Firth of Clyde and into North Ayrshire.
+From Glasgow travel along the Firth of Clyde and into North Ayrshire.
 Along the coast are several Thistle Holiday Parks, from which it is easy to enjoy the beaches or head inland to explore the countryside.
-Ayrshire is the land of Robert Burns, Scotland’s national poet, and there are villages here where you can learn more about his life and his poetry.
-In Alloway, just south of Ayr, is his birthplace, a modest cottage, with a museum alongside it; you must also visit the National Trust for Scotland's Robert Burns Heritage Museum, which was opened last year and is one of the best attractions in Scotland.
-Nearby is Alloway Kirk, in the graveyard in which Burns’ poem ‘Tam o’ Shanter’ is set.
+Ayrshire is the land of Robert Burns, Scotland’s national poet; In Alloway, just south of Ayr, is his birthplace, a modest cottage, and nearby is Alloway Kirk, in the graveyard of which Burns’ poem ‘Tam o’ Shanter’ is set.
+East of Ayrshire, in the Clyde Valley is New Lanark, a cotton-making village in the 18th century; as well as exploring the village and the visitor centre about the mills, you can walk along the glen to the Falls of Clyde...

-Dumfries and Galloway is less than two hours' drive from Edinburgh and Glasgow, just over the border from England and a short ferry journey from Northern Ireland.
-There are miles and miles of sandy beaches, winding roads and many acres of forest and moorland; more than enough for a several short breaks!
-The main town is Dumfries but there are several other towns and villages worth visiting – Kirkcudbright, Castle Douglas, Kippford, Creetown and Wigtown, Scotland’s Book Town.
-Drive as far as you can down the Mull of Galloway and you will reach the most southerly point in Scotland and glimpse the hills of the Isle of Man, Stop off en route at the Logan Botanic Gardens - the Gulf Stream means that the plants are tropical!
+Dumfries and Galloway has miles of sandy beaches, miles of winding roads and thousands of acres of forest and moorland; more than enough for a several short breaks!
+The main town is Dumfries and there are several villages worth visiting; Kirkcudbright, Castle Douglas, Kippford, Creetown and Wigtown, Scotland’s Book Town.
+Drive as far as you can down the Mull of Galloway and you will reach the most southerly point in Scotland and glimpse the hills of the Isle of Man and Northern Ireland, Stop off en route at the Logan Botanic Gardens - the influence of the Gulf Stream means that the plants are tropical!

 There is plenty to tempt you off the beaten track.
-The road south from Dumfries goes through New Abbey, with the graceful ruin of Historic Scotland's Sweetheart Abbey, plus New Abbey Cornmill.
-If you're on a family holiday, then the place to go is Mabie Farm Park - plenty to do inside and outside.
+The road south from Dumfries goes through New Abbey, with the graceful ruin of Historic Scotland's Sweetheart Abbey and New Abbey Cornmill.
+If you're on a family holiday, then the place to go is Mabie Farm Park - plenty for kids to enjoy, both inside and outside.

 View the Thistle Holiday Parks in Ayrshire, Clyde Valley, Dumfries & Galloway